Agent Agreement – Terms and Conditions

 10.8.3 Facsimiles

-The Agent Firm will be reimbursed actual costs for photocopy charges to a maximum of $0.25 per page and up to a maximum of $250 per photocopying order.
+The Agent Firm will be reimbursed actual costs for photocopy charges to a maximum of $0.25 per page and up to a maximum of $250 per photocopying service order.
 Any amount surpassing the maximum must be pre-approved by the Agent Supervisor.

 10.8.5 Transcript Charges